Northern Cross: How it all works

-There are traditionally 5 walks or legs as we call them which are named after their associations with locations.
-Carlisle and Lanark start in those towns.
-St Cuthberts after the national path it follows, Haddington used to start in that town until it started in Edinburgh.
-Northumbria was originally Newcastle then became Hexham then settled on Northumbrian as it has always been a walk almost entirely in the county of Northumberland.
+There are traditionally 5 main walks or Legs as we call them which are named after their associations with locations.
+Carlisle, Melrose and Lanark start in those towns.
+Haddington used to start in that town until it started in Edinburgh.
+Northumbrian was originally Newcastle, then Hexham, then settled on Northumbrian as it has always been a walk almost entirely in the county of Northumberland.
 Additional legs have been added to this number as the occasion suggests.

 The course of these legs are not fixed with some evolving new routes over the years.

 The legs normally stay in church or village halls, as often the villages we stop overnight in are very small usually, It's the only logical accommodation as there can be up to 20 walking in each group; we bring our own bedding and food.
 It's like indoor camping.
 Each leg has a leader who has overall responsibility for the leg as a group of people, then there are one or two secretaries who organises the walking guides, liturgy, the halls or stops and transport.
 Someone is usually nominated to organise the shopping and food.
 Then pilgrims from the group (usually those who've walked before) also carry out roles as support drivers, taking turns to drive the support car and the other cars to tramsport luggage ahead at the start of each day.